Better season 02/01/25

 • Some had lots of pollen going in, others had very little.

-• I think nearly all participants saw eggs.
+• All participants saw eggs.
 Well done!

 • Queens spotted.